andrewfstratton/quando/README.md

 If everything is fine - then try restarting to see if everything boots correctly - and test remotely to be sure that you can edit remotely.

+# Optional - Leap Motion
+The standard Leap Motion (Orion) software needs to be installed - the SDK is not needed.

 Optional - npm install -g nodemon

 To update (assuming quando has changed), First kill the Node.js process in the task manager,